petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/pages/paths.md

 ## Viewing Page Path Analytics

 A Page’s Path Analytics are reported in the Path tab of a Page’s screen.
-The diagram reports the most common pages from which visitors accessed this Page.
+The diagram reports the most common traffic sources for the page.
+The top three sources are listed followed by all other sources that are aggregated with the label Others.

 ![The Path Diagram identifies traffic organizes and presents traffic sources to particular pages and assets.](paths/images/01.png)

-After the top three paths to the Page, the remaining paths are aggregated to show how many views came from Other pages.
+The number value shown over each path indicates the total number of views that came from that traffic source.
+The different paths converge to a total number shown on the right side of the chart.

 If a Page in one of your Liferay DXP sites is also a Path to the current Page, clicking the path URL brings you to its Overview screen.
 If it’s not a page that’s loaded from the data source, nothing happens.

+Note, the number displayed in the green box shows the number of views that came from direct traffic.
+Additionally, the top assets visitors interacted with on the page are also listed.

 ## Location and Device Type